newaetech/chipwhisperer-target-mpc5748g/README.md

 # MPC5748G Firmware
 This repo contains the source/project files needed to build firmware for the MPC5748G target board.
-It is designed to be used with S32 Design Studio (S32DS) (for now).
+It can be used with either S32 Design Studio or the standard ChipWhisperer build system.

 ## S32 Project Info
 To import into S32DS, open the Simpleserial_Workspace folder as a "Project from Another Filesystem".
 It should contain 5 (4 after Z0 is removed?) projects inside: